Help restore habitats for biodiversity by planting trees where they're needed the most! Plant a Tree!

 Spanning more than 42 million acres, the Pantanal is the largest tropical wetland in the world — and it's one of the most pristine, too.
 It sprawls across Bolivia, Brazil and Paraguay, and supports millions of people there, as well as communities downstream.

 Nature never fails to amaze us, and understanding all the incredible things that wetlands do for us only highlights how important it is to protect them.
 Planting trees near wetlands helps to enrich wildlife habitat and reduce disturbances from human activities — and protects wetland ecosystems by slowing the flow of stormwater, reducing erosion, and more.
-Plant a tree today!
+Support reforestation today!

 Gabrielle helps with fundraising and marketing, working with peer-to-peer fundraising as well as business fundraising.
 With experience in both women's rights and climate change organizations, she has a strong passion for non-profits and is excited to make an impact in the world through environmental change!